BP PLC

 Pros

-2. BP operates in several segments: gas & low carbon energy including gas production and marketing, renewables, and hydrogen expansion; oil production & operations, refining, and bioenergy; customers & products.
+2. BP operates in three segments: gas & low carbon energy including gas production and marketing, renewables, and hydrogen expansion; oil production & operations, refining, and bioenergy; customers & products.
 In customers&products the company aims to double adj EBITDA by 2030 via acceleration of EV charging, via Castrol, aviation, B2B, and midstream businesses selective growth

 3. BP's business provides sustainable cash flow to maintain investments in fossil maintenance and renewables development.
 The payback is less than 10 years for upstream oil and refining, and less than 15 years for upstream gas